 tank and led his section into action, advancing through the village of Hamelincourt

 and clearing it of enemy machine guns, thus enabling the infantry to advance

 with few casualties.
 Throughout the action he showed a complete disregard of

 personal safety and was a splendid example to all ranks in his

-established himself as a farmer at Endebess in the Kenyan rift valley and he
+established himself as a farmer at Endebess nd he

-- The driver was Leonard Viner who was born on
+Pte Leonard Viner who was the tank's driver, was born on

 driver and was later posted to 711 (MT) Company at Elveden.
 There he met Denton Winter and Gerald Pattinson of C14 – he states he shared a tent at New Farm Camp with Pattinson.
 After the first action, Leonard